LeeVaughn/twitch-stream-tracker/README.md

 ## Motivation

 This is an updated version of a project that was originally build as part of the freeCodeCamp Front End Development Certification.
-It is largely the same but updated to work with the current version of the Twitch API.
+It is largely the same but updated to work with the current version of the Twitch API and the FCC workaround.

 ## Features